issacchan26/HumanPartSegmentation/README.md

     28: default

 ## Training Logs
-This repo is using Tensorboard to save the logs,
-Please run tensorboard --logdir /runs in the terminal to view the plots.
+This repo is using Tensorboard to save the logs, please run tensorboard --logdir /runs in the terminal to view the plots.

 ## Inference
 Before you start inference, please modify below path/parameters in [test.py](test.py):

 test_dataset_path = '/path to/eval_data'
 model_path = '/path to/checkpoints/best.pt'
 ply_path = '/path to/test_data/input/'
 output_ply_path = '/path to/test_data/output/'
 body_part = 28
-acc_threshold = 0.76  # The model will keep replace the output .ply until it reached target accuracy threshold with_label = False  # The default setting is False, please change to True for validation
+acc_threshold = 0.76  # The model will keep replace the output .ply until it reached target accuracy threshold
+with_label = False  # The default setting is False, please change to True for validation

 ## Validation
 The parameter with_label in [test.py](test.py) determines whether current stage is test or validation, False for test while True for validation.
 When you would like to perform validation, please follow the below steps:
 1. Place the .txt annotation in /test_data/raw
 2. Place the corresponding .ply files in /ply_data/input
 3. Make sure the parameter with_label is True in [test.py](test.py) and run the script

 ## Pretrained models
 This repo also provides pretrained models for 4, 6 and 28 classes.
 These models are trained with 41 human scans from real human data and FAUST, each of them has 10000 verts.

 ## Common Issues
 Q: The model output classes is not as expected, e.g. Expect 28 classes results but only got 4 classes results.